Skip to main content

 AgroforestryCongo coffee treeUnderstory canopy species

-CacaoNative cacaoNative variety, heritage preservation
+CacaoNative cacaoNative variety and heritage preservation

-Ground coverPrincess vine, bejucoEcological corridor support
+Ground coverPrincess vine and bejucoEcological corridor support

 HardwoodLogwoodHabitat and dyewood species

-Nursery for the conservation of at-risk species
+Nursery for at-risk species

 Adelphi Biofactory — the on-site nursery and biological inputs production facility at the Adelphi farm in Monte Plata, Dominican Republic